 Q: Don’t these lands belong to all of us?

 A: No, public lands rightfully belong to the citizens of the state in which those lands reside, just as lands in eastern states belong to the citizens of those states.
-Ownership by any specific state will not reduce enjoyment of the lands by anyone.
-Just as Americans all feel welcome to enjoy the beauty of the color in the Northeast in the fall, and the beaches of Florida in the winter, Americans will feel as welcome as ever, if not more so, to enjoy the experience of Utah's snow, color country, and plentiful wildlife through protection and use of the resources by the best managers – those closest to the lands.
+Ownership by any specific state is unlikely to reduce enjoyment of the lands by anyone.
+Just as Americans all feel welcome to enjoy the beauty of the color in the Northeast in the fall, and the beaches of Florida in the winter, Americans will feel as welcome as ever, if not more so, to enjoy the experience of Utah's snow, color country, and plentiful wildlife through responsible care and management of the land and its resources by the best managers - those closest to the lands.

 Q: Doesn’t the state already get money from public land?

-A: States currently receive a share of federal mineral receipts, and local governments receive a small amount from the federal Payment in Lieu of Taxes and Secure Rural Schools Program.
-These programs are federal revenue sharing programs designed to partially compensate for the lack of opportunity to develop a sustainable full-spectrum economy from the federal lands.
-It is expected that state ownership of the lands will provide sufficient compensation to the public for the use of the renewable and non-renewable resources of the state.
-Comparable operations on state and federal lands show the states can not only provide for healthy landscapes and produce renewable and non-renewable resources compatibly, but can also do it for a small fraction of the cost.
+A: States currently receive a share of federal mineral receipts, and local governments receive a small amount from the federal Payment in Lieu of Taxes (PILT) and Secure Rural Schools (SRS) program.
+These are federal revenue sharing programs designed to partially compensate for the lack of access, opportunity, and tax base resulting from federal control of lands within our states.

 Q: Why the difference in federal land ownership between east and west?

-Q: Has anything like TPLA been tried before?
+Q: Has anything like this lawsuit ever been tried before?

-Q: What’s the difference between the Sagebrush Rebellion and the current TPLA movement?
+Q: What’s the difference between the Sagebrush Rebellion and current efforts?

 Showing 3 reactions